DTR Bell with Elastic strap

-Once the brace is placed comfortably on the leg, the strap can be quickly attached to the small tug clip that comes with every DTR kit.
+Once the brace is placed comfortably on the leg, the strap can be quickly attached to the small tug clip that comes with every DTR bell/pack and E-strap

 I prefer to use a support brace that fits snug below my knee.
 Since braces such as this come in many sizes and shapes finding one that works is very easy to do.

 You can be creative and use just about anything for something to anchor the end of the strap to.
 You could even use an ace bandage wrapped just below the knee.
 Possibly even an above the calf sock could work.